darkphoenix0801/TKRQA26-PHWQRU-PadoV2/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue for discussion.

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the team Bloodline Agents and Completely Rights Reserved by DarkPhoenix All rights are reserved.